What is an essay?

 Your essay structure must include answers to potential questions.
 So, imagine that you are asked with questions ‘why’, ‘what’, ‘how’, etc. Such an approach will help you to describe your topic and avoid twisted narration.

 So even freshmen know that a good essay requires great attention and effort.
-If you are new in this field, then you can rely only on luck or professional help in writing.
+If you are new in this field, then you can rely only on luck or professional help in essay writing.
 But with getting more experience you will become more and more skillful.
 Such skills will be very precious, because you can use them in the further academic papers, for instance, for university essay, application essay, capstone project, dissertation, and so on.

 Writing an essay gives students great transferable skills.
 Among them are the following: